charleshepner/CompassClientInstaller/README.md

 * CompassPrintServer
   * Possible values: the network or DNS name of the print server (for virtual printing) where RPM is installed
   * e.g. printserver01
+* CompassApplicationServer
+  * Possible values: the network or DNS name of the application server where Compass Pilot is installed
+  * e.g. appserver01

 **Features** controls which of the corresponding features are selected on the components page of the wizard